 Many job seekers make the mistake of being too wordy in their cover letters.
 You’re not writing a novel.
 Use short words in short sentences.
 Remember, a hiring manager is going to quickly scan your application, so you need to get right to the point.

-Here are some examples of how to start a cover letter:
+Here are some examples of how to start your cover letter:

 EXAMPLE #1